-The EPCET study is the pilot of the Economic Study Process Tariff revisions.
+The EPCET study is the pilot of the economic study process Tariff revisions.
 These Tariff revisions are in part a response to stakeholder requests for the ISO's study results to be clearer and more actionable.
-Under the new Tariff language, results from the MENS scenarios of the Economic Studies could trigger an RFP for new transmission.
+Under the new Tariff language, results from the MENS scenarios of the economic studies could trigger a request for proposals for new transmission.
 The policy scenarios will now also illustrate possible paths to a future grid that meet objectives outlined in regional or state clean energy policies.

-Due to lessons learned in FGRS, FGRS Scenario 3 data was also used in the 2050 Transmission Study and Pathways to the Future Grid.
+Due to lessons learned in FGRS, Scenario 3 data was also used in the 2050 Transmission Study and Pathways to the Future Grid.
 FGRS results have provided greater insight into resource adequacy with higher renewable penetrations, triggered a white paper on the socioeconomic impacts on vehicle electrification, and helped prompt related work at universities and other ISOs.
 In its transition to new modeling software, the ISO is also developing a public case and Economic Studies Technical Guide that will make the work of the future-looking studies more accessible to stakeholders and the broader public.